 Although boardwalks, observation platforms, concrete pads, and the pickleball court features could potentially impact habitats (e.g., removing trees or understory vegetation), the pickleball court features would be constructed on previously disturbed areas that are frequently mowed with few trees, while the concrete pads would be constructed on the fringe of the Salinas parcel, adjacent to the road and existing bicycle and pedestrian trail.
+The enhanced eco-friendly playground would be constructed within the footprint of the existing playground on the bayside unit of Salinas Park.
 There is the potential for removal of trees, but the conceptual plan is designed to minimize removal of habitat.
 Long-term adverse impacts associated with disturbance of migratory birds associated with visitors walking on trails are anticipated to be minor; walking off the trail is difficult at this site.